jamesyang124/play-with-category-theory/chapter4.md

     mconcat = foldr mappend mempty
 ```

-Clearly we can a monoid should have following properties:
+Clearly we can have a monoid should have following properties:

 ```haskell
 mempty `mappend` x = x